How To Use Google Ads Extensions To Ramp Up Your Results

 There are Manual and Automatic extensions.

-Manual extensions take a little setting up, but the Auto extensions are added by Adwords when it predicts they’ll improve your ad performance.
+Manual extensions take a little setting up, but the Auto extensions are added by Google Ads when it predicts they’ll improve your ad performance.
 They are dynamic and pull data from your site to generate a suitable extension relevant to a particular search term.

 As there’s no setup needed for auto extensions, they won’t show in your options as you’re adding manual extensions.